 Director Maureen-Theresa Williams has been with NUDC/Butterfield

 8 since its inception.
-As an actor, Ms. Williams has performed with
+An award-winning actor, Ms. Williams has performed with

 regional theater companies since 1976, including Act Now!, Angry Reynolds